Henrik Ibsen: Literary influence of his childhood

-Early career
+Career

-Grimstad years
+1846–1859: Grimstad years

 At fifteen, Ibsen left school.
 He moved to the small town of Grimstad to become an apprentice pharmacist.
 At that time he began writing plays.
-In 1846, when Ibsen was 18, he had a liaison with Else Sophie Jensdatter Birkedalen which produced a son, Hans Jacob Hendrichsen Birkdalen, whose upbringing Ibsen paid for until the boy was fourteen, though Ibsen never saw Hans Jacob.
+In 1846, when Ibsen was 18, he had a liaison with Else Sophie Jensdatter Birkedalen which produced a son, Hans Jacob Hendrichsen Birkdalen, whose upbringing Ibsen paid for until the boy was fourteen, though Ibsen never saw the child.
 Ibsen went to Christiania (later spelled Kristiania and then renamed Oslo) intending to matriculate at the university.
 He soon rejected the idea (his earlier attempts at entering university were blocked as he did not pass all his entrance exams), preferring to commit himself to writing.
 His first play, the tragedy Catilina (1850), was published under the pseudonym "Brynjolf Bjarme", when he was only 22, but it was not performed.
 His first play to be staged, The Burial Mound (1850), received little attention.
 Still, Ibsen was determined to be a playwright, although the numerous plays he wrote in the following years remained unsuccessful.
 Ibsen's main inspiration in the early period, right up to Peer Gynt, was apparently the Norwegian author Henrik Wergeland and the Norwegian folk tales as collected by Peter Christen Asbjørnsen and Jørgen Moe.
 In Ibsen's youth, Wergeland was the most acclaimed, and by far the most read, Norwegian poet and playwright.

-Ibsen as a theatre director

-He spent the next several years employed at Det norske Theater (Bergen), where he was involved in the production of more than 145 plays as a writer, director, and producer.
-During this period, he published five new, though largely unremarkable, plays.
+Ibsen spent the next several years employed at Det norske Theater (Bergen), where he was involved in the production of more than 145 plays as a writer, director, and producer.
+During this period, he published five new—though largely unremarkable—plays.
 Despite Ibsen's failure to achieve success as a playwright, he gained a great deal of practical experience at the Norwegian Theater, experience that was to prove valuable when he continued writing.
 Ibsen returned to Christiania in 1858 to become the creative director of the Christiania Theatre.
 He married Suzannah Thoresen on 18 June 1858 and she gave birth to their only child Sigurd on 23 December 1859.
 The couple lived in difficult financial circumstances and Ibsen became very disenchanted with life in Norway.